-You match the "Total claim amount" reported on your employee's or pensioner's TD1 forms with the appropriate claim codes.
-Then, you look up the tax for the employee's pay under the claim code in the federal and provincial tax tables for the pay period.
+You match the total claim amount reported on your employee's or pensioner's TD1 forms with the appropriate claim codes.
+Then, you look up the tax for the employee's pay under the claim code in the federal tax tables for the pay period.

-Indexing of claim codes amounts
+Indexing of federal claim codes amounts

-The credits that apply to each federal and provincial claim code have been automatically changed in the tax tables by the indexing factor for the current year.
-If your employee did not complete the federal and provincial TD1 forms for 2024, you continue to deduct income tax using the same claim code that you used last year.
+The credits that apply to each federal claim code have been automatically increased in the tax tables by the indexing factor for the current year.
+If your employee did not complete the federal TD1 form for 2024, you continue to deduct tax using the same claim code that you used last year.